merlyescalona/ucsc-eeb-intro2comptools/README.md

 At the end of the course participants will be comfortable using the bash environment, submitting jobs to the hummingbird supercomputer, and writing basic python scripts.

+To pass the course students formally enrrolled are expected to attend at least 70% of the classes and develop a coding project that will be presented in the last class, the project can be developed alone or with a classmate.

 ## Weekly program (subject to change):

 - [Setting resources necessary](https://github.com/merlyescalona/ucsc-eeb-intro2comptools/tree/master/week_00), introduction to bash, navigating your computer using bash